-The Company has not had to reimburse any of its customers for losses related to indemnification provisions and no material claims against the Company are outstanding as of October 31, 2014 and July 31, 2014.
+The Company has not had to reimburse any of its customers for losses related to indemnification provisions and no material claims against the Company are outstanding as of January 31, 2015 or July 31, 2014.
 For several reasons, including the lack of prior indemnification claims and the lack of a monetary liability limit for certain infringement cases under various Software Licenses, the Company cannot estimate the amount of potential future payments, if any, related to indemnification provisions.